chrisradler/upwork_telegram_bot/README.md

 - Invalid API tokens or authentication failures
 - Rate limiting from Upwork, Telegram, or Claude APIs
-- Proposal generation failures (Claude API overloaded)
+- Proposal or flowchart generation failures (Claude API overloaded)

 The script includes retry logic for API calls to handle temporary service disruptions.